 This can result in water pollution as well as land that is unfit for cultivation or other uses.
 A diamond mine also leaves behind a massive hole in the earth’s surface that can be seen clearly from orbit.
 Lab diamonds, on the other hand, are generated in regulated laboratories and hence are an environmentally friendly alternative to earth-mined diamonds.

 Lab-created diamonds, like their earth-mined counterparts, are rated on the 4Cs – cut, clarity, color, and carat – to establish their authenticity and purity.
 So, when you purchase a LAB GROWN DIAMOND ENGAGEMENT RING, you can learn about the diamond grade that was used.
 A diamond grader assesses how well the diamond has been cut down from its natural state.
 As a result, each lab diamond comes with a certificate from a reputable lab.

 Weeks, not centuries, are needed to create Lab-grown Diamonds

 Lab diamonds are made in a matter of weeks rather than centuries deep beneath.
 The carbon structures of lab-grown diamonds and diamonds mined from the ground are identical.
 It’s only that in a lab setting, the process is accelerated.
-The procedure begins with a carbon seed placed in a chamber where heat, pressure, and gases cause the diamond to develop.
+The procedure begins with a carbon seed placed in a chamber where heat, pressure, Wholesale Silver Jewelry, and gases cause the diamond to develop.
 This procedure takes between 6 and 10 weeks in total.
 The diamonds are cut and polished once they have fully crystallized.
 That means finding your perfect forever diamond is simple — simply choose the type of diamond you want, and you’ll see it right in front of your eyes.